3dem/relion-documents/source/STA_tutorial/CtfRefine.rst

 Tomo refinement 1: CTF refinement
 ======================================

-In this step we will show how to apply the refinement of the different parameters related to the CTF estimation.
-That is, tilt series projections defocus and astigmatism, scale and the asymmetrical and symmetrical aberrations.
+In this step we will show how to apply the refinement of the different parameters related to the CTF estimation such as tilt series projection defocus and contrast scale.
-For a full description of the arguments, check :ref:`program_tomo_refine_ctf` program.
+For a full description of the arguments, check the :ref:`program_tomo_refine_ctf` program.

+If you are running this job without following the tutorial, please note the requirements for the reference map and FSC data as described in :ref:`sec_sta_ctfrefine_refmap`.

 Running the job
 ---------------